Georges-Sarkis/GroupC/README.md

 - Show different images on the robot tablet during the interaction
 - Put all concepts in their own dialogue box
 - Modify the "displayinfo" template to accept an image as argument (i.e., in addition to headingText and pageText)
+- Modify the "confirmation" template according to our needs
 - Create new html pages in order to do the sum
-- Computed a sum to the final scores of the survey and quiz
+- Computed a sum to show the final scores of the survey and quiz
+- Did a trial with a random user